-The health and wellbeing of students in our community is paramount.
+The health and well-being of students in our community is paramount.
 Therefore, Quinnipiac University empowers students to make healthy and responsible decisions about their behaviors, including alcohol and other drug use, that affect them and the Quinnipiac community as a whole.
 University prevention programs, policies and resources focus on reducing high-risk behaviors and promoting safe, legal and responsible student choices.
-For more information about prevention programs and resources, contact the Prevention and Wellness Educator at 203-582-7436.

 The behavioral expectations that Quinnipiac University has for all students—whether on or off campus—are outlined in the Student Code of Conduct.
 The Student Code of Conduct, including specific codes pertaining to alcohol and drugs, can be found in this Student Handbook.
 Additionally, policies that outline expectations for student organizations as they relate to alcohol and/or other drugs can be found in the Student Organizations and the Fraternity and Sorority Life sections of the Student Handbook.

-Students found responsible for violations of the Student Code of Conduct may result in one or more sanctions.
-A list of possible sanctions can be found on pages 35 of the Student Handbook.
+Student violations of the Student Code of Conduct may result in one or more sanctions.
+A list of possible sanctions can be found in the student conduct section of the Student Handbook.

 Quinnipiac students are subject to local, state and federal laws concerning the use and possession of alcohol and other drugs.
 These local, state and federal laws and applicable legal sanctions are outlined below.

 The Controlled Substances Act (1970) places all substances regulated under federal law into one of five schedules based on the substance's medical use, potential for abuse, and safety or dependence liability.

 Federal Penalties and Sanctions for Illegal Possession of a Controlled Substance